-Scaling challenges of bioreactor sparging
+Addressing scaling challenges of bioreactor sparging using mass flow control

 This article was originally published in Fluid Handling Pro on June 29, 2021.
 Read the original article here.

-Here we focus on the use of spargers in bioreactors and discuss technological challenges of micro and macro spargers, as well as pulse-modulated sparging as a solution.
+Here we focus on the use of spargers in bioreactors and discuss the technological challenges of micro and macro spargers, as well as pulse-modulated sparging as a solution.

 Smaller bioreactors can effectively distribute oxygen and strip carbon dioxide without spargers.
 However, these measures are inadequate for larger bioreactors, where the lower surface-area-to-volume ratio leads to carbon dioxide accumulation and prevents oxygen penetration.
 Spargers are therefore necessary to introduce oxygen and remove carbon dioxide.

 Oftentimes, systems with both micro and macro spargers are useful because they are equipped to serve diverse process needs.
 For example, the larger bubbles produced by macro spargers can effectively remove dissolved CO2 from the solution, however, the large bubbles require strong agitation to break them up and release oxygen.

 While this may be fine for hardy cell lines, the agitation can result in damage to more fragile mammalian cells.
 In these cases, a lower-powered macro sparger can first be used to remove CO2 and then a tandem micro sparger can be used to produce smaller bubbles that deliver oxygen more efficiently.